makersacademy/shop-manager-challenge/items_recipe.md

 items.first.quantity # => 25

 # 2
-# Creates a new item
+# Create a new item and check how many
 repo = ItemRepository.new

 item = Item.new